The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: The FreeGSNKE Pulse Design Tool

 \subsection{Overview}

-The FPDT is a computational framework aimed at supporting the design and testing of tokamak plasma scenarios and control strategies by combining FreeGSNKE’s evolutive solver with a newly developed PCS module.
 At a high level (see the schematic in \cref{fig:PDT_schematic_high_level}), the FPDT simulates the dynamic evolution of plasma equilibria and the associated currents in both the active PF coils and passive conducting structures using voltages generated by a virtual PCS class.
 In addition to the tokamak description and a set of initial conditions (i.e. a starting equilibrium), the FPDT requires user-defined reference \emph{waveforms} for key plasma parameters (e.g. plasma current, vertical position) and controller settings that will govern the desired scenario.

 During an FPDT simulation, FreeGSNKE's evolutive solver and the virtual PCS class interact during each time stepping cycle.
 At time $t$, the FreeGSNKE plasma state (see \cref{sec:plasma_state}) is queried and provides the virtual PCS with simulated measurements of the total plasma current, PF coil currents, and a number of plasma shape parameters.
 Based on the user-defined control settings and reference waveforms, these measurements are used to calculate the voltages that should be applied to the PF coils.
 Using these voltages and some prescribed internal plasma properties, FreeGSNKE evolves the plasma state from time $t$ to $t+dt$, at which point the PCS is once again provided updated measurements, starting a new cycle.
 This closed loop is repeated until the desired end of the simulation, with users being able to extract any equilibrium-related quantities of interest at each time step.